-Acceptance into the undergraduate counseling and human services program does not assure graduation from it.
-Successful completion of the Bachelor's degree in the Department of Counseling and Human Services is based upon the continuous evaluation of students to insure (a) effective demonstration of academic competence, (b) each student's commitment to the program and the profession, and (c) his or her continued growth in personal or emotional characteristics and qualities related to successful performance in a helping profession (see above).
+Acceptance into a counseling program does not assure graduation from it.
+Successful completion of the Master's degree in the Department of Counseling and Human Services is based upon the continuous evaluation of students to insure (a) effective demonstration of academic competence, (b) each student's commitment to the program and the profession, and (c) his or her continued growth in personal or emotional characteristics and qualities related to successful performance in a helping profession (see above).
 The evaluation process serves two primary functions:

-1. To provide students with direct feedback relative to their progress that will enable them to enhance their strengths and identify and remediate growing edges and weaknesses in their academic, professional and personal development.

-2. To provide faculty with information about student progress which facilitates decisions in the best interest of students and the profession.
+- 1. To provide students with direct feedback relative to their progress that will enable them to enhance their strengths and identify and remediate growing edges and weaknesses in their academic, professional and personal development. - 2.
+To provide faculty with information about student progress which facilitates decisions in the best interest of students and the profession.

-A student must have a cumulative GPA of at least a 2.5 at the end of his or her prescribed curriculum to fulfill the degree requirements.
-In addition, all students must maintain a cumulative GPA of at least 2.5 to remain in good standing.
-If a student's GPA drops below a 2.0, he or she is placed on academic probation.
-If satisfactory progress is not made toward removing probationary status, the student is subject to dismissal by the Dean in consultation with the student's Program Director (see Undergraduate School Catalogue).
-Students whose GPA is below 2.0 will not be allowed to register for Internship in Counseling and Human Services [CHS 380], Internship in Rehabilitation Services [CHS 480], or Advanced Internship in Counseling and Human Services, [CHS 481].
+A student must have a cumulative GPA of at least a 3.0 at the end of his or her prescribed curriculum to receive the Master's degree.
+In addition, all students must maintain a cumulative GPA of at least 3.0 to remain in good standing.
+If a student's GPA drops below a 3.0, he or she is placed on academic probation.
+If satisfactory progress is not made toward removing probationary status, the student is subject to dismissal by the Dean of the Panuska College of Professional Studies (PCPS) in consultation with the student's Program Director.
+Students whose GPA is below 3.0 will not be allowed to register for practicum or internship in Clinical Mental Health Counseling [COUN 595], Rehabilitation Counseling, [COUN 596, or School Counseling, [COUN 597 or COUN 598].

-Students are expected to adhere to the professional code of ethics of the American Counseling Association and to the national standards for Human Service professionals from the Council for Standards in Human Service Education (http://www.cshse.org).
-Copies of these codes are available through the professional organizations.
+Students are expected to adhere to the professional code of ethics of the American Counseling Association and to codes of ethics of professional organizations in the student's specialty area.
+Copies of these codes are available online through the professional organizations.
 Students are also expected to adhere to the Academic Code of Honesty of the University of Scranton.

-The Department's annual "student review process" offers a vehicle for counseling and human services faculty to evaluate student academic, professional, and personal progress.
+The Department's annual "student review process" offers a vehicle for counseling faculty to evaluate student academic, professional and personal progress.
 Any faculty member may raise questions about a particular student's performance in any of the above areas at any point during the student's program.
-Additionally, a review will take place at least yearly with the initial review taking place following the student's first year as a Counseling and Human Services major.
+Additionally, a review will take place at least yearly with the initial review taking place following the student's first semester of enrollment.
 Written results of the review will be placed in the student's advising file, which is retained in the Department.

 Students who have demonstrated satisfactory progress are given feedback by their mentor.
-It is the experience of the faculty and staff that the majority of students engage fully in the undergraduate program and progress in this way.
-In fact, many of our students excel in all areas of their development as counselors and human services trainees.
+It is the experience of the faculty and staff that the majority of students engage fully in the Program and progress in this way.
+In fact, many of our students excel in all areas of their development as counselors-in-training.
 However, at times, there are those students who need additional help.